bchrist110/YogaRoulette/README.md

 ### Summary

--Yoga Roulette is a random yoga practice generator -You can either select a random practice or a recently liked workout -Practice can either be 10, 20, or 30 minutes -Practice will be half standing poses and half sitting poses
+-Yoga Roulette is a random yoga practice generator.
+You can either select a random practice or a recently liked practice.
+The practice can either be 10, 20, or 30 minutes.
+The practice will be half standing poses and half sitting poses.

 ### Technologies Used